 Then go about getting your right and your place to nap.

 Benefits of napping

-If you’re tired, you’re going to get to work with a clear head.
+If you’re tired, you will get to work with a clear head.
 You’re less inclined to doze off when driving.
-You avoid headaches.
-You’re sharper.
-These are big benefits.
+You avoid headaches, and you’re sharper.
+These are significant benefits.

 Whether you get to go into active REM sleep depends on the length of the nap.

 That doesn’t matter.
-If you’re tired, you’re going to feel sharper if you nap.
+If you’re tired, you’ll feel sharper if you nap.